This is the most delicious creamy Vegan Banana Pudding made with only 3 ingredients and no sugar!

 - In a small saucepan, add the remaining 1 cup of milk and warm over medium-high heat until it simmers and forms bubbles on the sides of the pan.

 - Stir in the slurry and reduce to medium heat.
-Keep cooking and stirring slowly with a spoon until the mixture thickened - take about 5-8 minutes.
+Keep cooking and stirring slowly with a spoon until the mixture thickens – it takes about 5-8 minutes.

 - Remove from the heat, transfer into a glass bowl and stir in banana stevia drops – or maple syrup and natural banana extract.